 Meet Peter

-When we first met Peter, he had suffered a Stroke, which resulted in Non-fluent Aphasia, and left him unable to speak.We began intensive Neurologic Music Therapy treatment, which consisted of Musical Speech Stimulation and Melodic Intonation Therapy.
+When we first met Peter, he had suffered a stroke, which resulted in non-fluent aphasia and apraxia, leaving him unable to speak.We began intensive Neurologic Music Therapy treatment, which consisted of sung personal phrases and .
 These specific interventions are targeted toward language rehabilitation in Stroke victims.
 As a result of this therapy, Peter experienced drastic outcomes.

 Frequently Asked Questions (FAQ)

-Who does the therapy? - Each therapy session is lead by a board certified music therapist (MT-BC), who also is certified in Neurologic Music Therapy (NMT).
+• Who does the therapy? - Each therapy session is lead by a board certified music therapist (MT-BC), who is certified in Neurologic Music Therapy (NMT).

-Why does there need to be a therapist?
+• Why does there need to be a therapist?
 Can't I just play music from my digital device? - All interventions are standardized, individualized, and based upon neuroscience research.
-A therapist is trained in how our brains process certain elements of music, and can change the music accordingly in real time.
+A therapist is trained in how our brains process certain elements of music, and can change the music accordingly in real time to address target non-musical goals.
 Also, all interventions are interactive, meaning the clients must be involved in order to be successful.
 Turning on a radio will not elicit these same results and cannot be changed as clients progress.